Seventeen Again: Plot

 When the Donovan family moves from California to Connecticut, 17-year-old Sydney (Tia Mowry) finds it is not easy being in a new town away from her old friends and adjusting to her father's remarriage after her mother died some time ago.
 However, while working at her new job, she encounters Todd (Merwin Mondesir), a boy in her class, whom she has a crush on.
-However, Ashley (Maia Campbell), his older sister, dislikes her and criticizes her anyway she can.
+However, Ashley (Maia Campbell), his older sister, dislikes her and criticizes her any way she can.
 Her 12-year-old genius brother Willie (Tahj Mowry) is happy as long as he can tinker in his lab with his increasingly complex experiments.
 When another experiment goes wrong, their father, Barry (Phillip Jarrett), forbids him from making more experiments in his lab until he learns responsibility.
-Willie is convinced he can defeat the aging process, and while devising an experimental anti-aging formula, he accidentally spills some on a bar of soap.
+Willie is convinced he can defeat the aging process, and while devising an experimental anti-aging formula, he accidentally spills some on a box of soap.

 When their grandmother Cat (Hope Clarke) unknowingly uses the tainted soap, she is transformed into a 17-year-old (Tamera Mowry).
 Her ex-husband Gene (Robert Hooks) follows suit, and is also returned to his teenaged self (Mark Taylor).

 Cat and Gene are having a fine time reliving their youth and enjoying the thrill of teenage romance, but there's an error in the ointment.
 Willie learns his formula could have deadly side effects, and now he must discover an antidote to return his grandparents to their older but healthy bodies.
 Through their experience as teenagers again Gene and Cat realize they are still in love with each other but Cat is reluctant to believe Gene's feelings are genuine as she is still heartbroken that he chose to leave her for a job in Australia 20 years ago, hence the reason for their divorce.